CLOVETHEDESTROYER/speech-assistant-openai/README.md

 ## 🎯 Overview

-This application provides a complete SaaS backend that powers two different types of applications:
+This application provides a complete SaaS backend that powers two different types of applications from a **single, unified backend**:

 ### **📱 Consumer Mobile App** (Fun & Social)